simcesplatform/LogReader/readme.md

 # LogReader

-LogReader is a component of the ProCemPlus simulation platform.
+LogReader is a component of the Simces simulation platform.
 It is a part of the logging system.
 It is used to access the message database on a higher level.
 It provides a RESTful HTTP based API for accessing information about executed simulations, their messages and timeseries constructed from the message data.
 The API is further documented in [api.md](api.md).
+It also provides a simple web based user interface for making API queries available from the application root path.

 ## Implementation status